Country Guide · Updated June 2026

 |---|---|

-| AMF Blacklist Check | Always verify your broker is not on the AMF blacklist before depositing.
-The AMF updates this list regularly and it is freely available on amf-france.org. |
+| AMF Blacklist Check | The AMF maintains an active blacklist of unauthorised brokers.
+Always verify your broker is not on it before depositing.
+Check amf-france.org. |

 | Trading Costs | Compare all-in costs (spread + commission) per lot.
-The 30% flat tax on profits makes cost efficiency particularly important for active French traders. |
+France\u2019s unlimited loss-offset makes cost efficiency valuable but doesn\u2019t eliminate the need for tight risk management. |

-| EUR Account Base Currency | Avoid unnecessary currency conversion fees by selecting a broker that supports EUR-denominated accounts. |
+| EUR Base Currency | Avoid conversion fees by choosing a broker that supports EUR-denominated trading accounts. |

-| French-Language Support | Not every EU broker offers French-language customer support, platform interface, and documentation. |
+| French-Language Support | Not every EU broker offers French-language customer support, platform interface, and documentation.
+Verify before opening an account. |

 How We Rank Brokers for France